derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 ## Deku

-*“”*
+*“But Deku Scrubs are supposed to like rain.
+At least one of us has reason to be happy...”*

 ### Deku Traits

 **Ability Score Increase:**
-Your Charisma score and Dexterity score both increase by 1.
+Your Wisdom score and Dexterity score both increase by 1.

 **Age:** Gerudo mature in their late teens and rarely live to see a century.
 Most can hope to live into their 60s if they are careful.
 Alignment: There are no real restrictions on the alignment of Gerudo.